-Coyote Ridge Offenders Cultivate Sagebrush to Boost Sage Grouse Habitat Destroyed by Fire
+Coyote Ridge Inmates Cultivate Sagebrush to Boost Sage Grouse Habitat Destroyed by Fire

 (Will Mader, Digital Communications Specialist)

 CONNELL – The greater sage grouse is a strange-looking bird.
 The males are short and chubby, with spikey tail feathers fanning out from their rears that make them look like a cross between a turkey and a quail.

 It’s also a species in trouble.
 Federal wildlife officials say the bird, whose population was once as high as 16 million across the western U.S., has declined to less than 200,000 over the past century.
 Of those, less than 1,000 live in Washington.

 Wildfires, invasive plant species and industrialization have contributed to the loss of habitat for the birds.
 The species have been threatened in Washington since 1998 and had been recently considered for listing under the federal Endangered Species Act.

 A group of inmates at a Washington state prison wants to change that.

 Since April, inmates at Coyote Ridge Correctional Center have been cultivating 20,000 sagebrush plants that will be planted next Spring in an area near Wenatchee destroyed by last summer’s Palisades Flat fire, which burned more than 1,000 acres in Douglas and Grant counties.